evergreen-ci/evergreen/docs/Project-Configuration/Task-Priority.md

 scheduled, e.g., by stepback.

-Please be conservative when setting high priorities, as this will deprioritize other users' tasks.
+Please be conservative when setting high priorities, as this will deprioritize other users' tasks relative to yours.

-Priority can be set in the UI on the version and task pages from the three dots menu -> set priority.
+Priority can be set in the UI on the version and task pages from the three dots menu -> Set priority.
 It can also be set with the [API](../API/REST-V2-Usage.md).